The goal of SEO is to increase your search visibility, which in turn will increase your site traffic.

 In this section, I’m going to cover most of the technical SEO elements that you’ll need to consider for your campaign.

-These are changes you’ll need to make to your site, factors you’ll need to consider or monitor, and potential technical issues that could come up during your campaign.
+These SEO resources are not only presented to increase your SEO knowledge, but also provide you detailed, actionable steps so you can make appropriate changes to your site, understand the search engine ranking factors you’ll need to consider or monitor and potential shore-up any technical issues that could come up during your SEO efforts.

-I’m going to cover these as simply and as thoroughly as possible—so you can understand them and use them, no matter how much technical experience you have.
+I’m going to cover these SEO basics as simply and as thoroughly as possible—so you can understand them and use them, no matter how much technical experience you have.

 When you go to a library for information, librarians can probably help you by finding a book.